jumezurike/AfaPrincipleSixteen/README.md

 - 0 1 2 3 4 5 6 7 8 9 10 11   12  13   14  15  16  17   18   19   20  21   22  23  24  25  26  27   28  29  30 31

 # ML & AI
-What you see below is the process used by Di.bia or Babalawo (typically known as medicine man) to determine the condition of the seeker or patient.
+What you see below is the process used by a Di.bia or Babalawo (typically known as medicine man) with a knowledge of divination to determine the condition of the seeker or patient.
 If this is how the chatbot of today are designed to work too.
 The question is.
-What is the difference but similarity?
+What is the difference there, if not similarity?
 The chicken and the egg which came first?
-Science is not the difference, rather what makes them similar.
+Science is not the difference in things, rather what makes these things similar.
 With artificial intelligence embedded (AI) bots really do very interesting things as we see it today.
 For example: targeted advertising, phone receptionists and online customer service.

 ![alt text](https://github.com/jumezurike/AfaPrincipleSixteen/blob/main/afa-ifa.png "AI Bot simulation")

 # Clarity of purpose

-Lets go through through the mechanical translation of the SAMPLE CASTE shown earlier:
+Let's go through the mechanical translation of the SAMPLE CAST shown earlier:

 You will concatenate the open sets from right to left.
 You will have to get the corresponding numbers of each string following binary 4 bit-wise.